Muhammadegb1/AIEngineer2025_Bootcamp/README.md

-# AI Engineering with Python – Udemy Course
+# The AI Engineer Course 2025: Complete AI Engineer Bootcamp

-This repository summarizes my learning journey from the Udemy course on AI Engineering with Python.
+This repository summarizes my learning journey from **The AI Engineer Course 2025: Complete AI Engineer Bootcamp** on Udemy.
 The course provides a comprehensive roadmap to become an AI Engineer, combining theory with practical projects.

 ---